BonesTheGhost/WebPG/README.md

 August 15th, 2020:
 - Modified the @media queries again for iPads.
 It seems to work in the simulator.
 Will test on the iPad Mini and the J8 to verify.

+August 30th, 2020:
+- Back on the horse after finishing the iOS Udemy Course.
+- Added in the code for working sidebar menus.
+- Added in the settings panel.
 ======================================================================